 Dr Imani Kai Johnson, University of California

-As someone who writes about dance and works with artists as both programmer and producer it is a privilege seeing over 1000 performances, battles, competitions and jams across the world in the past 15 years; I've been commissioner, supporter, audience member and participant in those spaces and in receipt of a wealth of generosity via the output of 100s of artists.
+As someone who writes about dance and works with artists as both programmer and producer it was a privilege seeing over 1000 performances, battles, competitions and jams across the world in the past 15 years; I've been commissioner, supporter, audience member and participant in those spaces and in receipt of a wealth of generosity via the output of 100s of artists.

 In the past decade the UK has seen an emergence of a third wave (people in their 20s and 30s) of Hip Hop pioneers who have been creating a rich field of performances, events, battles, research and programmes deepening and challenging their connection to the culture, whilst building on the learning from previous generations and recognising the social responsibility that we have.
-It is within this context that the Hip Hop Dance Almanac was created.
+It's within this context that the Hip Hop Dance Almanac was created.